How to prepare to a Zoom virtual presentation: quick tutorial and recommendations

-The 50/50 look with a graphic background filling the space is the most popular combination.
+The most popular combination is the 50/50 look, with a graphic background filling the space.
 Indeed, it engages your audience directly while giving your slideshow.

 3. Avoid Animation

-Animation works well with normal PowerPoint presentations.
-However, it doesn’t play correctly, and it jumps to the very last or ‘final’ state of the slide.
-So, the workaround is to design your Google slides differently.
+Animation works well with regular PowerPoint presentations.
+You get the workaround if you want to design your Google slides differently.

 4. Think About Your Environment